astridx/meinblog/content/posts/joomla/17joomla-custom-fields-im-backend-integrieren.en.md

   - Joomla
 ---

-Custom fields<!-- \index{Custom fields (backend)} --> in Joomla have been the talk of the town since Joomla version 3.7.
-They offer a lot of additional possibilities independently from third party providers.
-That's why our component supports custom fields.
+Custom Fields (Own Fields)<!-- \index{Custom fields (backend)} --> are very popular since Joomla version 3.7.
+They offer many additional possibilities.
+Therefore, there is no question that we integrate them into our component.

 This part shows you how to program the support in the administration area.
 In the next chapter we will integrate Custom Fields in the frontend.

-> I create a separate submenu here for the custom fields.
-The Joomla custom components create a menu item in the administration menu.
-If you prefer this way, look in one of the core components.

 > For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t13...t14a)[^github.com/astridx/boilerplate/compare/t13...t14a] and incorporate these changes into your development version.